christensson/replaceyt/README.md

 Some supported use-cases:

+- Make links of entities referenced by a structured ID if available using a URL containing ID.
+- Insert templated content instead of a placeholder word.
-- Replace some abbreviation is replaced with it's full form.
+- Replace some abbreviation with it's full form.

-- Make links of commonly used IDs if links URLs are structured and includes ID.
+See [example replacements](#example-replacements) section below for more inspiration.

 ![Honored YouTrack App Creator Badge](https://api.accredible.com/v1/frontend/credential_website_embed_image/badge/168044274)